Skip to content

 The main residence at Springfield was built in 1857.
 Known as the 'Big House', it became the centre of a property that included substantial outbuildings and worker's cottages and at one point was more like a village, and home to more than 100 people.

 William Pitt Faithfull's descendants held the property continuously until it was put up for sale in 2004.
 By that time, Springfield had grown to 3183 hectares (7865 acres).
-The Big House and 500 acres were subsequently sold but members of the family still live and work in the area today.
+The Big House and 500 acres were subsequently sold but members of the family still lived and worked in the area.

 Black and white aerial photo of Springfield, showing several large buildings at centre, with formal gardens in the foreground and a small watercourse and paddocks behind.